andrewdavidsmith/transferase/docs/building.md

 Currently this process might seem a bit complicated, so the best way for me to explain is to walk through the build process on different systems.
 I probably will expand this with more systems and update it as the transferase source stabilizes.
+You might find what seems like unnecessary redundancy in the steps below, but that's mostly because I copy-paste from this document, and want to keep things together.

 ## Ubuntu

 I'm using the Ubuntu 24.04 docker image.
 I will list all the steps, even though most of them won't be needed on your system.
 First is to build the command line tools, then the Python package.

 ### Command line app